 - Store: To maintain freshness, apples should be stored in the refrigerator in a plastic bag.

 - Prep: Thoroughly wash apples in water before using.
 Apples can be enjoyed in salads, smoothies, and breads.

-However, if you are so inclined- you can make your own pumpkin puree rather than buy it!
-Here is our post on how to make your own pumpkin puree in 3 Simple Steps!
-We’ve got more pumpkin recipes for you next week, so come back!
+Did you know that you can make your own pumpkin puree rather than buy it??
+We have an entire post on how to make your own pumpkin puree in 3 Simple Steps!
+We’ve got more pumpkin recipes for you also if you are the pumpkin loving type: